bishnudev1/bishnudev1/README.md

 -  ♠️ I'm Jack of All Trades ,master of None.
 - 🧑🏾‍💻 I don't love tags but you can call me a FullStack DevOps Engineer who loves writing Backend.
-- 👯 I'm currently trying to go into AI domain !
+- 👯 I'm currently researching on Transformers & learning Generative AI!
-- 🤔 I’m still trying to finish my education!
+- 🤔 I’m still trying to finish my education in Master of Tech. in CSE & Data Science!
 I love intering/part-timing!
 - 😮 Pronouns **He/Him**

 ### Lovin' :heart: these since forever :